 Outside the monte, the new homes are designed in a common architectural language, each positioned carefully to afford both privacy and spectacular views through the seasons.
 Great emphasis was placed on containment in order to restore the sort of dispersed city that once existed in this landscape, not in a dense but integrated way, in which several houses can find their home, their place.

 Renowned for his understated, yet highly knowledgeable approach to developing landscapes, João Gomes da Silva was the Portuguese landscape architect responsible for the initial development concept.
 His deep understanding of the character and history of the estate has informed the relationship between built structures, the natural environs, and the people who will live in them, assuring that São Lourenço do Barrocal remains essentially agricultural and respectful of a symbiosis between the new architecture and the existing elements.

 The estate’s fertile land continues to provide abundantly for its residents, with vines heavy with fine winemaking grapes, vast olive groves, rippling fields of grain, an organically grown vegetable garden, and glossy cattle roaming the valleys.

 John Pawson and Eduardo Souto de Moura were the two architects commissioned to the initial development concept.
 Each architect approached the plots of land differently, with their own idea of what the feeling of being at home on this land is.
 With its own multidisciplinary in-house team, São Lourenço do Barrocal designed the Barrocal House, giving continuity to the concept of integration with the setting in a contemporary way while adapting to the various plots of land and ‘barrocais’.
-This richness of envisionings is probably what makes this project so unique, and the great responsible for keeping this place alive, at every point in time, without ever losing sight of its essence and its way of life.
+This richness of envisionings is probably what makes this project so unique.

 We aim to respond within 24 hours of your enquiry.